george-hawkins/breadboard-vtx-control/README.md

 Of the UARTs that are actually enabled, i.e. UART2, UART3 and UART4, only pins PD6 (RX) and PD5 (TX) of UART2 and pin PA0 (TX) of UART4 are exposed.

 I could use the RX and TX pins of UART2 and the TX pin of UART4 without issue.
 However, I could not e.g. use PE8 by reassigning it to UART3.
-This _may_ be because UART3 is used for ST-LINK (search for _USART3_ in the F722ZE manual) - this assumes there's some connection between Betaflight's UART numbering and the devices of the MPU but I don't believe there is.
+This _may_ be because UART3 is used for ST-LINK (search for _USART3_ in the F722ZE manual) - this assumes there's some connection between Betaflight's UART numbering and the devices of the MCU but I don't believe there is.

+**Update:**

+* "This _may_ be because UART3 is used for ST-LINK" - this isn't the issue, the issue is that the pins must be defined in `target.h` (see below for more details).
+* "this assumes there's some connection between Betaflight's UART numbering and the devices of the MCU but I don't believe there is." - I was incorrect, there is a one-to-one correspondance between the numbering in Betaflight and the devices of the MCU.

 I also tried reassigning UART4 TX to other pins but this didn't work either.

 In the manual's _Hardware layout and configuration_ section for the F722ZE, the pins PD6 and PD5 are described as being the RX and TX pins of _USART_2_ and indeed are used as the RX and TX pins of UART2 in `target.h`.

 However, the only other pins described as _USART_ pins, in the manual, are PG14 (TX) and PG9 (RX) for _USART6_ (notice the inconsistent naming _USART_2_ vs _USART6_) and these pins are out of bounds to the Betaflight CLI as it doesn't recognise pin names above F15.

+**Update:** it turns out that the range of pins that Betaflight recognises for a particular target is controlled by the `TARGET_IO_PORTA` etc. defines in the target's `target.h` file, the NUCLEOF722 target simply has no `TARGET_IO_PORTG` define, so G pins are not recognised.

 The PA0 pin, i.e. UART4 TX, is not described as a UART pin in the F722ZE manual - there it's described as having signal name `TIMER_C_PWM1` and function `TIM2_CH1`.